-Flying Skull’s Nuke Em™ now tested for contaminates
+Flying Skull’s Nuke Em® Now Tested for Contaminates

-Some of the professionals in the Cannabis growing industry are now required to have their produce tested to make sure that it is not contaminated with unlawful pesticides and over-populations of yeast, mold or aerobic and anaerobic bacteria.
-Flying Skull will now subject the concentrated Nuke Em™ pesticide to the same rigorous lab testing.
+Some of the professional growers are now required to have their produce tested to make sure that it is not contaminated with unlawful pesticides and over-populations of yeast, mold or aerobic and anaerobic bacteria.
+Flying Skull will now subject the concentrated Nuke Em® pesticide to the same rigorous lab testing.

-Nuke Em™ will be tested for 59 adverse chemicals along with yeast, mold and bacteria that could fail Cannabis laboratory testing in states that allow the sale of Cannabis but require purity testing before consumption.
+Nuke Em® will be tested for 59 adverse chemicals along with yeast, mold and bacteria that could fail state laboratory testing.

 How to read the tests